rticommunity/rticonnextdds-examples/examples/polling_querycondition/cs/README.txt

 On Windows systems (assuming you want to generate an example for i86Win32VSdotnet4.0) run:

-rtiddsgen -language C++ -example i86Win32dotnet4.0 querycondition.idl
+rtiddsgen -language C# -example i86Win32dotnet4.0 querycondition.idl

 File C:\local\polling_querycondition\cs\querycondition_subscriber.cs already
 exists and will not be replaced with updated content.
 If you would like to get a